bxparks/AceTime/docs/clock_system_clock.md

-It turns out the `SystemClock` will detect the situation where the `referenceClock` is the same as the `backupClock`, and then ignore the `backupClock` completely because there is no benefit in this configuration, while actually harming the accuracy of the time keeping.
-In practice, if something like the DS3231 with a battery is used as the `referenceClock`, there is no need for a `backupClock` because the DS3231 automatically retains its time info while the battery is attached to it.
+It turns out the `SystemClock` will detect the situation where the `referenceClock` is the same as the `backupClock`, and then ignore the `backupClock` completely because there is no benefit in this configuration.
+If something like the DS3231 with a battery backup is used as the `referenceClock`, there is no need for a `backupClock` because the DS3231 automatically retains its time info while the battery is attached to it.

 <a name="SystemClockConfigurableParameters"></a>
 ## System Clock Configurable Parameters